sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

    +---------+---------+-------------------+--------------+
    Total count : 2

-5. show vxlan remote_mac <remoteip/all>  <vlanid/all>
+5. show vxlan remote_mac <remoteip/all>
-   - lists all the MACs learnt from the specified remote ip or all the remotes for the specified/all vlans.
+   - lists all the MACs learnt from the specified remote ip or all the remotes for all vlans.
 (APP DB view)
    - VLAN, MAC, RemoteVTEP, VNI, Type are the columns.

    show vxlan remote_mac all +---------+-------------------+--------------+-------+--------+